How to Enable Encrypted Connection to SQL Server

 Microsoft SQL Server

-Enabling encrypted connection to SQL Server increases the security of data transmitted across networks between SQL Server instance and SQL clients/applications.
-Since, encryption demands some additional processing, enabling encryption can downgrade the SQL Server performance.
-Following article describes how you can enable encrypted connections to SQL Server Database Engine.
+Encryption demands some additional processing, enabling encryption can downgrade the SQL Server performance.
+The following article describes how you can enable encrypted connections to SQL Server Database Engine.

 Server & Certificate Prerequisites